 3. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWD among the new hires to the senior grade levels?
 For non-GS pay plans, please use the approximate senior grade levels.
-If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+If "yes", describe the

 a.
-New Hires to SES (PWD)
+New Hires to SES (PWD) Answer N/A

 b.
-New Hires to GS-15 (PWD)
+New Hires to GS-15 (PWD) Answer N/A

 c.
-New Hires to GS-14 (PWD)
+New Hires to GS-14 (PWD) Answer N/A

 d.
-New Hires to GS-13 (PWD)
+New Hires to GS-13 (PWD) Answer N/A

-While data was unavailable for the FY19 reporting period, plans are being made to capture the data for the FY 2020 MD-715 Report.
+We will work with our staffing section to obtain this data in the future.